-Key growth drivers and barriers by geography - Sustained appetite to spend on fashion for special occasions, such as events or weddings. - ✤ Increased desirability of new apparel-focused brands with minimalist styles, such as Khaite, Lemaire and The Row. - Decreased spend from aspirational customers given reduced disposable income, with a greater impact on luxury footwear than luxury apparel. - Competition from the secondhand market.
+Key growth drivers and barriers by category - Sustained appetite to spend on fashion for special occasions, such as events or weddings.25 - Increased desirability of new apparel-focused brands with minimalist styles, such as Khaite, Lemaire and The Row. - Decreased spend from aspirational customers given reduced disposable income, with a greater impact on luxury footwear than luxury apparel. - Competition from the secondhand market.

-- ➔ Short-term resilience of iconic products, seen by clients as holding value over time (e.g. Hermès Birkin). - Sustained demand for luxury gifting, often for special occasions. - Mixing of luxury accessories as statement pieces with nonluxury items. - Opportunity to create exclusivity through limited editions and personalisation. - Limited ability to substantially raise prices following years of price increases. - Competition from the secondhand market.
+The State of Fashion: Luxury - + Short-term resilience of iconic products, seen by clients as holding value over time (e.g. Hermès Birkin).26 - Sustained demand for luxury gifting, often for special occasions - Mixing of luxury accessories as statement pieces with nonluxury items. - Opportunity to create exclusivity through limited editions and personalisation. - Limited ability to substantially raise prices following years of price increases. - Competition from the secondhand market.

-- Increased production capacity of the Big Three (Patek Philippe, Audemars Piguet, Rolex) expected 2024 to 2029. - Increased availability following changes to product distribution, with multibrand retail sales associates acting as a "concierge" to clients, securing coveted products. - Continuous decline of traditional watch-wearing due to competition from smart and sports watches. - Reduced speculation (buying watches to sell for a profit) for iconic watches. - Increased competition from preowned market, putting downward pressure on prices.
+- Increased production capacity of the Big Three (Patek Philippe, Audemars Piguet, Rolex) expected 2024 to 2029.27 - Increased availability following changes to product distribution, with multibrand retail sales associates acting as a "concierge" to clients, securing coveted products. - Continuous decline of traditional watch-wearing due to competition from smart and sports watches.28 - Reduced speculation (buying watches to sell for a profit) for iconic watches.29 - Increased competition from preowned market, putting downward pressure on prices.
+Rising demand from ultra-high spenders and continuous investment from luxury houses into technology and expertise.